Updated 04/12/22: Updated this guide with the most recent information about Apple Cash.

 How to add money to your Apple Pay Cash card or transfer it to your bank account

-You can add money to your Apple Cash card, although you will automatically add any missing balance from a debit or credit card when paying someone.
+You can add money to your Apple Cash card, although you will automatically add any missing balance from a debit or prepaid card when paying someone.
 Just open the Apple Cash card in the Wallet app or the Wallet & Apple Pay settings menu.
 Then tap on the Info tab.
 Then tap Add Money.
 Enter the amount you’d like to add, tap Add, and confirm.

 Taking money off your Apple Cash card is just a little more complicated.
 You’ll need to add a bank account.

 1. In the Apple Cash card info (in Settings or the Wallet app), go to the Info tab.
+You’ll find it by tapping the (…) button in the upper right of the card in the Wallet app.

 2. Tap Transfer to Bank.